pscedu/singularity-dust/README.md

 ## Building the image using the recipe

 ### To build the image locally
-Run the script `build.sh` to build image locally
+Run the script `build.sh` to build image locally.

 ```
 bash ./build.sh
 ````

 ### To build the image remotely
-Run the script `rbuild.sh` to build image remotely
+Run the script `rbuild.sh` to build image remotely.

 ```
 bash ./rbuild.sh